The Regulated Rate Option in Alberta

 - EPCOR Energy (surrounding Edmonton area)

-To be eligible for the RRO, customers must be:
+To be eligible for the RORL, customers must be:

-To sign up for the RRO, submit your name, phone number, mailing and/or legal address, and the date you require service to your chosen provider.
-As we noted earlier, customers who do not sign an energy contract with a competitive retailer are signed onto the RRO by default.
+To sign up for the Rate of Last Resort, submit your name, phone number, mailing and/or legal address, and the date you require service to your chosen provider.
+As we noted earlier, customers who do not sign an energy contract with a competitive retailer are signed onto the ROLR by default.

 Check out our page on Regulated Rate Providers in Alberta to learn more.

-In the past, RRO rates were calculated based on long-term projections, meaning that the price stayed relatively stable from month to month.
-In 2006, however, the AUC started incorporating data on short-term projections into the RRO calculations.
+In 2006, the AUC started incorporating data on short-term projections into the RRO calculations.
 In 2010, the default rate became entirely based on price projections for the month ahead.

-The consequence of recalculating the RRO on a month-to-month basis is that the price of electricity changes often, and sometimes by a great deal.
-This is good when sudden jumps in supply or decreases in demand quickly lower your electric bill.
+The consequence of recalculating the RRO on a month-to-month basis was that the price of electricity changed often, and sometimes by a great deal.
+This was good when sudden jumps in supply or decreases in demand quickly lowered electricity bills.
 However, market volatility can make it very difficult to plan out a budget.
 In May 2007, for instance, the RRO price of electricity for Direct Energy Regulated Services customers was 7.591¢/kWh.
 The price then rose for the next four months, reaching a peak of 11.673¢/kWh.
 This means that if a customer’s electricity bill was $100 in May, by September they were paying $153.77 for the exact same amount of electricity.

 This increase may not have been dire for most residents of Alberta, but the RRO rate for businesses was nearly identical to that for residential customers.
 A business that used 200,000 kWh per year, if its usage was identical from month to month, would have gone from paying $1,283 in May, to $1,949.67.
 A change of a little less than $700 might not have affected many businesses, but for an owner who was running a tight budget, the sudden increase might have proved a bit problematic.